 Role: Designates an artifact or agent's function in a process.

-Moreover, the Open Provenance Model allows for causality graphs to be used with time information.
+Moreover, the Open Provenance Model allows causality graphs to be used with time information.
 In this model, time is not used for deriving causality, but to validate causality claims, since if the same time clock is used to measure the time for both the effect and cause, then the time of an effect should be greater than the time of its cause.

 In addition, time may be associated to instantaneous occurrences in a process.
-There are four types of this occurrences: for artifacts they are creation and use, whereas for processes they are starting and ending.
-Given that time is observed by someone, its accuracy is limited by the clock and the notion of time.
+There are four types of this occurrences, being denoted as creation and use for artifacts and starting and ending for processes..
+Given that time may be observed by someone, its accuracy is limited by the clock and the notion of time.
 This way, the model allows for an interval of accuracy to support the granularity used to represent time.
 With this, it is possible to state that an artifact was used no earlier than time t1 and no later than time t2, as an example.
 This rationale is analogous for processes.

 Error!
 Reference source not found. indicate how time information can be expressed in the model.
 For "used" and "was generated by" edges, one timestamp can be used to express when the event happened.
 For "was controlled by" edge two timestamps marks when the process started and terminated.
 For "was derived from" and "was triggered by" edges, one timestamp to indicate when the artifact was used.
 Despite using timestamp, the time of occurrence itself is not enough to imply causality.
 The fact that process P1 happened before P2 is not enough information to infer that P1 caused P2 to happen.